-- [Instructor] Okay welcome back.
-In this lecture I'll first provide a quick demonstration of the end-to-end cloud native application working locally using Docker.
-This will give you the chance to get acquainted with the application and technology stake involved.
-And should help with your understanding as we move forward with the remaining lectures we present.
+Okay, welcome back.
+In this lecture, I'll first provide a quick demonstration of the end-to-end cloud-native application working locally using Docker.
+This will give you the chance to get acquainted with the application and technology stack involved and should help with your understanding as we move forward with the remaining lectures we present.

-For starters the build and deployment script for which I'll soon execute will launch a fully functional locally hosted version of the Cloud Native Application.
-The same script is publicly available at the following locations seen here.
+For starters, the build and deployment script for which I'll soon execute will launch a fully functional, locally hosted version of the cloud-native application.
+The same script is publicly available at the following location seen here.
 Feel free to download your own copy of this script.
-Okay, let's clone a copy of this script.
-And run up the application locally like so.
+Okay, let's clone a copy of this script and run up the application locally like so.
 It takes approximately a minute to complete.

 Within the application we can simply vote for our preferred programing language.
-The voting action will result in AJAX calls being made to the API, which in turn connects to the mongo db database and updates the respective vote counter.
-Finally, if we take a look at the local docker containers we can see the three docker containers that make up our application.
+The voting action will result in AJAX calls being made to the API, which in turn connects to the MongoDB database and updates the respective vote counter.
+Finally, if we take a quick look at the local docker containers, we can see the three docker containers that make up our application: the frontend, the API, and the MongoDB database.

-The front-end, the API, and the mongo db database.
 That completes this quick introductory demonstration.
-If you followed along and successfully launched your own version of the environment then feel free to pause the lecture and play around with the application and explore the underlying docker cinema.
+If you followed along and successfully launched your own version of the environment then feel free to pause the lecture and play around with the application and explore the underlying Docker setup.
 If not, then don't worry as I'll demonstrate and document in much finer detail how to do it manually towards the end of the course.